 - Willingness to learn the local language

-“We also help companies raise awareness around the value of diversity by offering workshops and training around how to create an inclusive workplace culture that fosters belonging,” Lineback said.
+“We also help companies raise awareness about the value of diversity by offering workshops and training around how to create an inclusive workplace culture that fosters belonging,” Lineback said.

 How does the future look for foreign job seekers in Norway?

-The future will look bright for skilled international talent in Norway with more organizations focusing on diversity, equity, and inclusion in the workplace, the experts believe.
+The future is bright for skilled international talent in Norway, with more organizations focusing on diversity, equity, and inclusion in the workplace, the experts believe.